aaronbassett/rms-letter-sigs/README.md

 # RMS Open Letter Signatories Highlighter

+To respect right to be anonymous, if the "signatures" repo goes down, this repo will be deleted.

 A chrome extension to add a notice to repositories from anyone who has signed the RMS Open Letter of support.

 ![Screenshot](./screenshot.png)